How to Build and Deploy Your Website with Stattic and GitHub Pages

 Step 5: Enable GitHub Pages

-1. Configure GitHub Pages - Go to your GitHub repository, click on the Settings tab, then scroll down to GitHub Pages.
+1. Configure GitHub Pages** - Go to your GitHub repository, click the Settings** tab, then scroll to the Pages section.

 Step 6: Automate Future Builds